About PYroMat

 In 2015, I shared PYroMat version 1.1 on Sourceforge.
 Even though the back-end has changed massively over the years since then, users have only had to tolerate small changes in the interface.
 I have a policy against deliberately breaking reverse compatibility without a major revision change, and there has only ever been one of those: version 2.0.1.

 The name: PYroMat is constructed from "PY" for PYthon, the Greek "pyro" for fire, and the suffix "Mat", doubling both as a reference to "automat" and a shortening of "material."
-When I first shared my earliest working codes, I was very proud of my cute working title for the package, "PYro."
-Pyro is a popular remote object toolkit for Python, with which my working title collided.
+My earliest working title was "HOTpy," which still has vestiges in the data file extensions, *.hpd, or originally "Hot Py Data" file.
+Very briefly when I first shared my early work, the package was called "PYro," but that name collided with Pyro, which is a popular remote object toolkit for Python.

 The evolution of the substance models: The first release of PYroMat only supported ideal gas data through two classes; igfit and igtab.
 The igfit class supplied properties through the so-called NASA polynomials.
 Meanwhile, igtab objects simply performed interpolation on tabulated data.